yale-cpsc-419-templates/pset-1-template/README.md

 Filters must include leading and trailing whitespace, that is, the argument `-l 'er '` must match "Flower Garden" but not "Western Motel".

-> **Note**: Separate words on the command line are interpreted as separate command-line arguments, *not* single multi-word arguments unless they are surrounded by quotes.
+> **Note**: In UNIX, separate words on the command line are interpreted as separate command-line arguments, *not* single multi-word arguments unless they are surrounded by quotes.
 The argument list `-a van gogh -c painting` is invalid and your program does not need to handle it.
 On the other hand, the argument list `-a 'van gogh' -c painting` *is* valid and your program must filter objects having agent names that contain "van gogh" and a classifier containing "painting".